Note: I’m flexible about a lot that’s on this page. If you have a suggestion, please contact me.

 - 2♦ waiting and nearly automatic, and no way to distinguish between terrible and all other responding hands other than passing below game.
 I don’t think this is very good but I know good players who like it.

 - 2♦ waiting and positive (as in the method I recommend); bad hands bid their longest (five card or more) suit immediately, or notrump with no five card suit.
-I played this for a while with a partner who loved it and I can confidently report that it is terrible; do not play this way.
+I played this a few times with a partner who loved it and I can confidently report that it is terrible; do not play this way.
 A variation I came up with would be for 2♦ still to be waiting and game forcing and to have all bad hands transfer to their suit (or transfer to 2NT, using a 2♠ bid, with no suit worth showing); doing things this way would be better except when responder has a bad hand with hearts and you’re at the three level already with no known fit.
 I suspect this modification would be better than the original and it may even work OK (I don’t know for sure as I’ve never played it) but I still don’t recommend it.

 - Control-showing responses.
 Counting an ace as two “controls” and a king as one, responses are in steps as follows: 2♦ shows 0 or 1 control, 2♥ two controls, 2♠ three controls, and so on.
 A reasonable variation is to have 2♠ show three controls comprising an ace and a king, while 2NT show three controls that happen all to be kings (which might be worth protecting from the opening lead, which you just did a lot of the time by having responder bid notrump first).
 This method is reasonable.
 Another variation changes the scale a bit, with 2♦ showing zero controls, 2♥ one, and so on; again, reasonable.
 Controls matter a lot opposite 2♣ openers so this method helps the partnership get to the right level, but it can make finding the correct strain more difficult.